observIQ/bindplane-agent/config/google_cloud_exporter/bigip/README.md

 1. Copy [config.yaml](./config.yaml) to `/opt/observiq-otel-collector/config.yaml`.
 2. Update the `endpoint` field with the endpoint of your Big IP F5 iControl REST API.
 3. Follow the [authentication section](./README.md#authentication-environment-variables) for configuring username and password.
-4. Restart the collector: `sudo systemctl restart observiq-otel-collector`.
+4. Restart the agent: `sudo systemctl restart observiq-otel-collector`.

 ## Authentication Environment Variables